alexreinert/homematic_check_mk/README.md

 - Check for Devices with Low Batteries (All devices)
 - Check for Unreachable devices (All devices)
 - Check for all other service messages (All devices)
+- Check for Dutycycle (CCU and all connected LAN GW)
 - Check for Humidity with configurable limits (Only channels in Gewerk Monitored)

 Don't hesitate to ask for additional check plugins.